 The New York Grand Larceny lawyers and Embezzlement attorneys at Crotty Saland PC have vast experience defending those accused of theft and larceny crimes.
-In fact, our founding New York theft lawyers are not only respected criminal defense attorneys, but also served as Manhattan Assistant District Attorneys where they honed their skills in the trenches of criminal and felony courts.
-Moreover, as prosecutors, they spearheaded prosecutions and investigations into a wide variety and degrees of Grand Larceny schemes.
-It is this experience and training that we have relied upon and utilized to get our clients the best results we believe we can in each of their individual cases whether their investigation, arrest, indictment or trial is before a judge in New York City, Westchester, Rockland, Putnam or Dutchess – knowing the law and theft sentencing guidelines are essential pieces in achieving the outcome our clients need and to minimize potential punishment, sentences and collateral consequences of their arrest.
+In fact, our founding partners are not only respected criminal defense counsel, but also served as Manhattan prosecutors where they honed their skills in the trenches of criminal and felony courts spearheading investigations into a wide variety of White Collar schemes.
+It is this experience and training that we have relied upon and utilized to secure the best results we believe we can in each of our clients’ cases.
+No matter the accusation or arrest – New York City, Westchester, Rockland, Putnam or Dutchess – knowing the law and theft sentencing guidelines are essential pieces in achieving the outcome our clients need and to minimize potential punishment, sentences and collateral consequences of their arrest.

 - New York Criminal Arrests and Convictions: Immigration Consequences

 - NYC Employee Arrests: Direct and Collateral Consequences

 - Doctors, Nurses and Other Medical Professionals: NY Arrests and Licensure

 - Fraud & Theft Convictions: FINRA, Form U4 & FDIC Consequences

 Simply, there is more to understand and address than merely the prospect of jail.
 Be neither foolish nor shortsighted.
 Whether you are merely a target of an investigation or you face the prospect of trial, Crotty Saland PC has the experience, knowledge and advocacy you need to protect yourself today and for all the tomorrows yet to come.

 Call the New York Grand Larceny lawyers and former Manhattan prosecutors at (212) 312-7129 or contact us online today.